mateuszmacheta/mateuszmacheta.github.io/_posts/2023-2-6-REST-API-Public-Websites.md

 Now let's see how we can implement this with each approach.

 ### Examining Source Code
 There is one potential blocker for API approach - if we don't find data we're looking for in source code then API approach is not possible.
 So let's see if it's not the case here.
 Let's first examine search results page found under URL `https://www.camping-kaufhaus.com/search?sSearch=4260182767924` (we're using EAN from original question - 4260182767924).
-Now we're gonna right click on one of link in results and slect `Inspect`.
+Now we're gonna right click on one of link in results and select `Inspect`.

 ![Inspect]({{site.baseurl}}/assets/img/2023-02-06-Inspect.png)

-Now we shoud see Elements tab containing page source code, with one of `a` elements highlighted.
+Now we should see Elements tab containing page source code, with one of `a` elements highlighted.

 ![Inspect Results]({{site.baseurl}}/assets/img/2023-02-06-Inspect-Results.png)